-- It’s essential when arranging live-in care to keep your loved one’s best interests and personal circumstances at the heart of the conversation.
+It’s essential when arranging live-in care to keep the best interests and personal circumstances of the person needing care at the heart of the conversation.

-This form of elderly care is one of the best ways to help an older person stay safe and independent in their own home when their care needs increase.
-However, because it’s dedicated, one-on-one care, finding the right carer is an essential step.
+This form of elderly care is one of the best ways to help an older person stay safe and remain independent in the home they’ve spent years building.
+However, because it’s dedicated, one-on-one care, finding the right care company and carer is an essential step.

-It’s not just down to skill, background checks, or even experience – it goes to the heart of who your loved one is, what they enjoy doing, what type of person they get on with, and ultimately, how they like to live their life.
-Having a holistic view of your loved one’s needs is crucial when arranging live-in care.
+When looking for a carer it’s not just down to skill, background checks, or even experience – it goes to the heart of who the person needing care is, what they enjoy doing, what type of person they get on with, and ultimately, how they like to live their life.
+Having a holistic view of an individual’s needs is crucial when arranging live-in care.

-Even though a carer is there to support them with the practical elements of life, they’re also there to enable your loved one to have the best possible time they can.
+Even though a carer is there to support them with the practical elements of life, they’re also there to enable an older person to have the best possible time they can.
 That means companionship.
 It means friendship.
 It means building a relationship of mutual trust and understanding.

 There’s a lot at stake.
-And, although you should always be aware that a great relationship won’t always happen overnight, we’ve shared a few options you can try to improve your chances of finding the right carer.
+And, although you should always be aware that a great relationship won’t always happen overnight, taking care when making that initial match can make a world of difference.

 What kind of home care is available?

 Live-in carers offer various forms of home support for their care recipients, from helping them get dressed, and taking them to the toilet, to accompanying them on trips around the local neighbourhood.
 They’re ultimately there to help people stay independent, while ensuring they’re safe, healthy and comfortable.

 There are various different types of live-in home care available, such as:

 Elder approved live-in carers have to meet our standards, which detail the day to day duties a live-in carer can support with – including domestic tasks and personal care.